Frequently Asked Questions

-- A Secure English Language Test (SELT) like IELTS if English is not your first language (this can be provided after you apply if you do not have a valid test at the time of application)
+- An English language Test like IELTS if English is not your first language (this can be provided after you apply if you do not have a valid test at the time of application)

 - Copy of your passport (photo page) - non-EU applicants only